namespace-ee/react-calendar-timeline/README.md

 }
 ```

+### minimumWidthForItemContentVisibility

+To improve performance of the timeline, this prop dictates whether the inner contents of an Item are rendered based on the item width.
+This setting is useful if you have a dataset which results in a large number of small items to be rendered on the timeline.
+Default is 25.

 ### resizeDetector

 The component automatically detects when the window has been resized.
 Optionally you can also detect when the component's DOM element has been resized.